deep-proj/shipment-routing/README.md

 - Clean up code to meet Python conventions
 - Add testing to have more confidence that the code is behaving correctly.
 - Add flexibility for handling additional types of files
-- Resolve issue of what to do if there are more drivers than addresses
+- Resolve issue of what to do if there are more addresses than drivers.
 - Improve functionality to handle larger file sizes